Interpersonal Communication: Types, Examples, & Tips

 Good communication is the heartbeat of a thriving workspace.
 Without it, work becomes a messy and frustrating experience, like trying to build a puzzle without seeing the full picture.

-So, let's take a closer look at what interpersonal communication is, how it impacts our daily lives, and ways to improve it further.
+Let's take a closer look at what interpersonal communication is, how it impacts our daily lives, and ways to improve it further.

 Interpersonal communication is the exchange of information between people.
-It includes both verbal and non-verbal elements such as words, facial expressions, gestures, body language, and tone of voice.
+It includes verbal and non-verbal elements such as words, facial expressions, gestures, body language, and tone of voice.

 In the workplace, interpersonal communication can take various forms such as team meetings, client calls, memos, emails, performance reviews, and casual conversations during lunch or while taking breaks.